00due/talkanimation/README.md

  Use `\atalk[actorId]` or `\etalk[eventId]` in the message box to start the animation.

  In atalk, actor ID 0 means the player.
-The rest means the party members in order.
+The rest means the actor ID (set in database).
+ Or if you have "Use party position" on, the ID is the position in the party.
+ For example `\atalk[1]` will animate the first actor after the player in the party.

  In etalk, event ID 0 means the event that is currently running.

+ You can also use \usePartyPos and \useActorId to change the behavior of the plugin (see "Use party position" parameter for more info).

  Compability with VisuMZ_2_MessageLog: